A One of a Kind Experience

 - Amendments to Law School Application (Associate Dean Fridman)

-- Bar Admissions Applications (Registrar, Assistant Dean Fridman)
+- Bar Admissions Applications (Registrar, Associate Dean Fridman)

 - Book Awards (Registrar)